TheUsefulLists/UsefulMods/modpacktools/addons/kubejs.md

 # KubeJS Addons

-A list of KubeJS Addons for all versions, All mods in here has crafttweaker as a dependency
+A list of KubeJS Addons for all versions, All mods in here has KubeJS as a dependency

 Any suggestions/complaints?